Alcampopiano/OpenQuestion/docs/docs/faq.md

 For now, one would have to flatten out items into multiple widgets ☹️.

-## How do I add an image to my markdown widget?
+## How do I add an image/GIF to my markdown widget?
-markdown widgets support web-hosted images.
+[markdown widgets](widgets.md#markdown) support web-hosted images.
 This means that any publically hosted image address should work with the usual Markdown syntax.
 For example,